Integrating Dynamics AX with eCommerce

 Guidelines for a successful Dynamics AX and eCommerce integration

-Microsoft Dynamics AX (Axapta) is one of Microsoft’s premier ERP (enterprise resource planning) solutions.
-This software is best suited for large enterprise businesses that need a powerful platform and aren’t afraid of using a complex system.
-Dynamics AX can help you manage customer relationships, handle finances, and streamline businesses processes.
+Microsoft Dynamics AX (Axapta) is one of Microsoft’s premier ERP (enterprise resource planning) applications.
+This software is best suited for large enterprise businesses, that need a powerful platform and aren’t afraid of using a complex system.
+Dynamics AX can help manage customer relationships, handle finances and streamline businesses processes.
 One of the ways to make your Microsoft Dynamics AX software more useful and therefore more beneficial is to integrate it with your eCommerce platform, creating a Dynamics AX eCommerce solution.
-Below are five guidelines to follow when integrating Dynamics AX with your eCommerce platform.
+Below are five tips to follow when integrating Dynamics AX with your eCommerce platform.

 Use Application Integration Framework

-Application integration framework (AIF) is provided within Dynamics AX to be used to integrate with external systems and applications.
-The AIF is recommended by Microsoft and makes it possible for your Dynamics AX software to send and receive documents and data from outside applications, such as your eCommerce platform.
+Application integration framework (AIF) is provided by Microsoft, within Dynamics AX to be used to integrate with external systems and applications.
+The AIF framework is recommended and supported by Microsoft, making it possible for your Dynamics AX software to send and receive documents and data from outside applications, such as your eCommerce platform.

 Use a Mapping Matrix

-When planning Dynamics eCommerce integration, it is wise to make a mapping matrix to consider all potential components that could be mapped over to use now or at a later date.
+When planning Dynamics eCommerce integration, it is wise to make a mapping matrix (field to field mapping table) to consider all potential components that could be mapped between the two data sources, to use now or at a later date.
 Sometimes with integration, your team is just focused on connecting your systems for a specific or a few specific connections.
-However, making a mapping matrix will allow your team to validate all of the mappings that will be created and brainstorm about ones that you could connect now and use in the future.
-When systems are being integrated, it is best to do as much work now as possible while you are already operating on the systems rather than waiting to do it at another point in time.
+However, making a mapping matrix will allow your team to validate all of the mappings that will be created and brainstorm about ones that you could connect now and possibly use in the future.
+When systems are being integrated, it is best to do as much work as possible while you are already operating on the systems rather than waiting to do it at another point in time.

 Document Custom Fields and Entries